telerik/ajax-docs/controls/treelist/data-editing/deleting-records.md

 End Sub

 Protected Sub RadTreeList1_DeleteCommand(ByVal sender As Object, ByVal e As TreeListCommandEventArgs)
-	'accessing the datakey value through the server API of the TreeListDataItem Dim dataKeyValue As String = TryCast(e.Item, TreeListDataItem).GetDataKeyValue("ID").ToString() 'the actual deletion logic depends on the kind of datasource that you use, your only task is to remove the item from the datasource.
+	'accessing the data key value through the server API of the TreeListDataItem Dim dataKeyValue As String = TryCast(e.Item, TreeListDataItem).GetDataKeyValue("ID").ToString() 'the actual deletion logic depends on the kind of data source that you use, your only task is to remove the item from the data source.
 The RadTreeList control will implicitly rebind itself afterwards.
 	Dim ConnString As [String] = ConfigurationManager.ConnectionStrings("TelerikConnectionString").ConnectionString
 	Dim conn As New SqlConnection(ConnString)
 	Dim deleteCommand As New SqlCommand("DELETE FROM SelfReferencing WHERE ID='" + dataKeyValue + "'", conn)